-The Joy Principle: Why Pleasure is Critical for Revolutionary Imagination
+The Joy Principle: Why Pleasure Is Critical for Revolutionary Imagination

 When you picture social movements, you probably see protest signs, tense meetings, grim determination.
 Serious faces doing serious work.
 Sacrifice as proof of commitment.